hansake/Reverse_web_proxy_LDAP/README.md

 The reverse web proxy with LDAP authentication was developed because the Safari browser in iOS can't save and remember passwords when basic authentication is used on a web site.

-Basic authentication is used in the previous project: https://github.com/hansake/Reverse_web_proxy.
+Basic authentication is used in a previous project: https://github.com/hansake/Reverse_web_proxy.

 To keep the certificate from Let's Encrypt automatically updated some additional configuration is needed, this will be described here shortly.